What Can You Do with a Master's in English?

 - Post-Secondary Instructor - Graduates with a master's degree in English can be ideal candidates for teaching positions.
 Though you will need additional certification or licensure in order to teach at the primary or secondary level, this program will prepare you to start teaching for most community colleges or online courses at the undergraduate level.
 Breaking down the projections for the next decade, the Bureau of Labor Statistics (BLS) forecasts that job opportunities for part-time post-secondary instructors will increase.
 If you're looking to one day work for a school district or become a professor, this is a great way to start gaining experience while you pursue the additional studies needed to advance in your career.

 - Editor - English graduates with a passion for the written word who are interested in the publishing industry may find a natural pathway into the editing role.
 Whether your interest is in helping aspiring authors realize their dreams of writing bestsellers, compiling the biggest news of the day for a newspaper, or taking advantage of the publishing power of the internet, a keen eye for language is an asset.
-Though BLS lists the minimum educational requirement for this role as a bachelor's, the advanced skills earned through a master's program could boost your chances in this competitive job market.
+Though BLS lists the minimum educational requirement for this role as a bachelor's degree, the advanced skills earned through a master's program could boost your chances in this competitive job market.

 - Survey Researcher/Analyst - If you are data-driven and have strong math skills, the analytical acumen developed in a graduate-level English program can be the basis of a strong resumé for a survey analyst.
 They create, conduct and analyze surveys, and their expertise is in demand in a number of industries, according to BLS.
 The ability to appreciate and apply analytical methodology to an inquiry could see you into a career within higher education, nonprofit organizations, or even for the military or federal government.